aalhour/awesome-compilers/README.md

   * [Computer Systems: A Programmer’s Perspective, R. Bryant, D. O'Hallaron](https://www.amazon.com/dp/9332573905) - Comprehensive treatement of Computer Systems including Compilers, Interpreters and Runtimes.
   * [Elements of Computing Systems, N. Nisan, S. Schocken](https://www.amazon.com/dp/0262640686) - How to build a computer starting with Nand Logic Gates and then move to Machine Code, Assemblers, Compilers and Operating Systems.
-  * [Elements of ML Programming, J. Ullman](https://www.amazon.com/dp/0137903871) - A gentle introduction to ML - a language frequently used to write compilers - and to functional programming in general.
   * [SICP, H. Abelson, G. Sussman](https://mitpress.mit.edu/sicp/full-text/book/book.html) - Structure and Interpretation of Computer Programs.

 #### Introductory